-To most people, the word ‘budget’ is a negative word.
-A barrier against the enjoyable things in life.
-Ask a person to use it in a sentence and it’s likely to sound something like this: ‘Sorry I can’t go see the latest movie with you, it’s not in the budget.’
+To most people, “budget” is a negative word: a barrier against the enjoyable things in life.
+Ask a person to use the word in a sentence and it’s likely to sound something like this: “Sorry I can’t go see the latest movie with you, but it’s not in the budget.”

 Cue the tragically sad violin music.

 To me, the word is positive.
 Why?
 Because a written and detailed budget allows for a personal finance plan that has room for both bills and entertainment.

 Let’s try “budget” in a sentence again.
 “I’d love to go see that movie with you.
 I’ve budgeted $100 for entertainment this month.
 Please let it be my treat!”
 Better, yes?